coordt/developerdocs/docs/01-setup/pypi.md

 # Submitting packages

 Apps are uploaded uploaded to GitHub and PyPI.
-After your `~/ .pypirc` file is properly configured you can upload the project to the NatGeo PyPI with the following snippet.
+After your `~/ .pypirc` file is properly configured you can upload the project to the CoolOrg PyPI with the following snippet.